dirkkelly/dirkkelly/content/philosophy/getting-in-trouble.md

 image: "/uploads/2018/03/20/humansarefree.com-american-empire-kills.png"

 ---
 I hadn't been using my blog because I was afraid to, afraid of what would happen if I wrote about what I was thinking, like I used to write about on this thing.

-When I was 18 I was writing about tattoos and making money to get tattoos.
+When I was 18 I wrote about gettiong tattoos and making money to get tattoos.
 These days I write about the atrocities committed by the American Empire both locally and globally, I write in protest to a system so corrupted by power that its current course is set on destroying all life as we know it.

 I could get in trouble for this.
 Theoretically of course I shouldn't, theoretically this is a "free society", but as I sit here at my laptop in my studio apartment, I can't help but feel a kindred spirit towards Winston Smith, in the corner of his apartment, writing in his diary.